courtneylee09/dfw-food-map/replit.md

 - Browser Geolocation API for user location detection
 - Distance calculation using Haversine formula
 - Automatic sorting of resources by proximity to user
-- Fallback to Detroit city center (42.3314, -83.0458) when location unavailable
+- Fallback to Dallas-Fort Worth center (32.7767, -96.7970) when location unavailable

 ### Backend Architecture